Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/configureCloudneetiAgentInEKS.md

 **This step is optional.**

-Cloudneeti includes CIS recommendations for EKS and EC2-instance based Kubernetes by deploying a Cloudneeti agent to Amazon Kubernetes Cluster.
+Cloudneeti includes CIS recommendations for EKS and EC2-instance hosted Kubernetes by deploying a Cloudneeti agent to Amazon Kubernetes Cluster.
 A docker container-based agent is deployed as a cronjob in Kubernetes cluster to collect data for additional security policies.
 Cloudneeti then provides out-of-box mappings for all 13+ compliance frameworks included in the product.

 Deploying Cloudneeti agent on Amazon Elastic Kubernetes Service (Amazon EKS) enables compliance monitoring of Kubernetes cluster for security policies [listed here](../../securityPolicies/kubernetes/awsK8SSecurityPolcies/).